 Here, the design is simple and looks good, there’s a tagline and an image of a woman reading.
 It takes me a few minutes to put that together since it’s a Canva design with a picture switch and the results are great.
 Sometimes, I’ll even reuse the same design with a different picture.

 Here’s another one with over 11k views in that format.
-It’s the same design but a different picture.
+It’s a similar design but a different picture.
 Again, takes no time at all to design and the results are solid.

 When designing pins, it’s important to know your audience.
 The best way to figure that out is to see what successful people in your niche are doing.
 Another good way is to look at some of your Pinterest analytics as you have a business account now.